Tyler-OBrien/workers-health-checks/readme.md

 Note that when you publish a new cron, it can take ~5-10 minutes for Cloudflare to start scheduling it.
 Patience is a virtue!

-(Don't mind the messiness of the code, this was done in one night)

 ### Full Dashboard:

 ![Picture of Dashboard](full.png "Grafana Dash")